kaust-vislab/Inshimtu-basic/README.md

-# Inshimtu
+# Inshimtu Basic

 An In-Situ-Coprocessing-Shim between simulation output files (netCDF, HDF5, vkti, etc) and visualization pipelines (Catalyst).
+This is the basic version of inshimtu that works based on files, so is great for testing in situ visualization with a simulation code requiring minimal/no changes to the simulation.
+This then allows simulation users to see what in situ can do so that they can decide if a full in situ integration should be done in their code or not.
+Note: Inshimtu is an experimental tool developed to prototype specific use cases in a general way.
+Expect that additional customization will be required to work with new (or even slightly modified) use cases.
+Even with similar usecases (e.g., WRF + netCDF files), there can be hard-coded constraints (like data type and dimensionality) that might require code modification.
+Pull requests that improve the generalizability of Inshimtu, or add new functionality while preserving generality, are welcome.

 ## TODOs